itfanr/ros2-wiki/OSX-Development-Setup.md

 ## Install prerequisites

-**TODO: Extend these instructions for other DDS implementations, starting with RTI Connext.**

 You need the following things installed to build ROS 2:

+1. **brew** *(needed to install more stuff; you probably already have this)*:
+    * Follow installation instructions at http://brew.sh/
+    * *Optional*: Check that `brew` is happy with your system configuration by running:

+    ```
+    brew doctor
+    ```

+    Fix any problems that it identifies.

+1. Add some extra sources of software for `brew`:

+        brew tap homebrew/science
+        brew tap ros/deps

+1. Use `brew` to install more stuff:

+        brew install python3 wget cmake cppcheck tinyxml eigen pcre

+        # install dependencies for Fast-RTPS if you are using it
+        brew install asio tinyxml2

+        brew install opencv

+1. Use `python3 -m pip` (just `pip` may install Python3 or Python2) to install more stuff:

+        python3 -m pip install empy setuptools nose vcstool pep8 pydocstyle pyflakes pyyaml flake8 mock coverage

+1. *Optional*: if you want to build the ROS 1<->2 bridge, then you must also install ROS 1:

+    * Start with the normal install instructions: http://wiki.ros.org/kinetic/Installation/OSX/Homebrew/Source
+    * When you get to the step where you call `rosinstall_generator` to get the source code, here's an alternate invocation that brings in just the minimum required to produce a useful bridge:

+            rosinstall_generator catkin common_msgs roscpp rosmsg --rosdistro kinetic --deps --wet-only --tar > kinetic-ros2-bridge-deps.rosinstall
+            wstool init -j8 src kinetic-ros2-bridge-deps.rosinstall

+    Otherwise, just follow the normal instructions, then source the resulting `install_isolated/setup.bash` before proceeding here to build ROS 2.

+## Optional: Build with OpenSplice

+To build opensplice you will need:

- 1. **Java Development Kit (JDK)** *(currently required to compile the OpenSplice DDS implementation, so you can skip this step if you're not going to use OpenSplice; also that requirement might go away in the future, e.g., if we disable building their Java bindings)*:
+ 1. **Java Development Kit (JDK)** *(currently required to compile the OpenSplice DDS implementation, but that requirement might go away in the future, e.g., if we disable building their Java bindings)*:
   * Go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
   * Accept the license terms and download the "Mac OS X x64" version of the `.dmg` file.
   * Install from the `.dmg`.